HISTORIC MOFFAT LIBRARY

 Moffat Library was designed by the architect George Edward Harney in the Queen Anne style.
 The Library’s landmark tower features an original Howard clock and the roof of the formal portico entrance is supported by elaborately scrolled Greek columns.
 This architectural gem was designated a historic landmark and placed on the National Register in 1994.

-Rendered uninhabitable by flooding during Hurricane Irene in 2011, and turned over to the Moffat Library Board of Trustees by the Town of Blooming Grove in 2013, the Board secured the services of Butler Roland Mays Architects to work with the Board and staff to develop a building plan to present to the Washingtonville community.
-A successful Washingtonville School District Referendum vote in March, 2015 to secure a $6.92 million bond to restore and enlarge the library building passed with overwhelming support from the community.
+Rendered uninhabitable by flooding during Hurricane Irene in 2011, and turned over to the Moffat Library Board of Trustees by the Village of Washingtonville shortly thereafter, the Board secured the services of the Architectural Firm of Roland Butler Mays to develop a building plan to present to the Washingtonville community.
+A Washingtonville School District Referendum Vote to secure a $6.92 bond to restore and enlarge the library building passed with overwhelming support from the community in March, 2015.

 The single largest contract for the expansion and renovation for General Construction was awarded to the Washingtonville, N.Y.
 Company, StandBack Construction and the official ground-breaking ceremony took place in April, 2016.

 A New York State construction grant was awarded in 2014 and paid for the demolition of two buildings for the library’s new parking lot and the site preparation work.
 In 2015 the library received another NYS construction grant to install a HVAC mechanical system into the building.